Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 - ENVI 314; one theory or policy-based course and one practice or applied course at 300-level course

-A list of approved courses is included in the Environmental Studies Prospectus.
+A list of approved courses can be found in the Undergraduate Prospectus.

 The skills that you can learn in Environmental Studies are relevant to a number of career paths.
 This might include careers that specialise in the environment, such as environmental policy, planning, or management.

 Alternatively, it might include careers that make use of the thinking and research skills that you can build up in the Environmental Studies programme.